How common are headaches in adults?

 What are the types of headaches?

-Primary headaches are those that are not the result of another medical condition.
-The category includes tension-type, migraine, and cluster headaches.
+Primary headaches are those that aren’t due to another medical condition.
+The category includes:

 Are headaches hereditary?

 Headaches have a tendency to run in families, especially migraines.
 Children who have migraines usually have at least one parent who also suffers from them.
 In fact, kids whose parents have migraines are up to four times more likely to develop them too.

 Headaches can also be triggered by environmental factors shared in a family’s household, such as:

 - Eating certain foods or ingredients, like caffeine, alcohol, fermented foods, chocolate and cheese.

 - Strong odors from household chemicals or perfumes.

 Headache pain results from signals interacting among the brain, blood vessels and surrounding nerves.
 During a headache, an unknown mechanism activates specific nerves that affect muscles and blood vessels.
 These nerves send pain signals to the brain.